misho-dimitrov/Pharmacological_Modulation_rs-fMRI_FC/README.md

 # Pharmacological Modulation of Functional Brain Connectivity in Autism

-## Calculate resting-state functional brain connectivity (FC) from fMRI images and extract graph features. <br /> Assess the effect of various drugs on FC and graph properties. <br /> Pinpoint potential pharmacological mechanisms of these drugs using the REACT method described in https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6547164/. <br /> Investigate the ability of baseline FC to predict drug response.
+## Estimate resting-state functional brain connectivity (FC) from fMRI images and extract graph features. <br /> Assess the effect of various drugs on FC and graph properties. <br /> Pinpoint potential pharmacological mechanisms of these drugs using the REACT method described in https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6547164/.

 ### Main Scripts and Commands: